-#Check5 This holiday period, we encourage all veterans and their family members to square away their mental health and check in with 5 people in their lives.
-Connect with them, yarn with them and motivate them to act.
+#Check5 We encourage all veterans and their family members to square away their mental health and check in with 5 people in their lives this Anzac Day.

 We encourage all veterans and their family members to check in with 5 people in their lives.
 We are asking the veteran community to:

 Educate themselves: learn how to connect and have difficult conversations